ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Annotate graph
 ^^^^^^^^^^^^^^

-Once a graph is constructed, there are multiple ways to annotate it to encode metadata.
+Once a graph is constructed, there are multiple ways to construct the corresponding annotation to encode its metadata.

 Annotate sequence headers
 """""""""""""""""""""""""